codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-free-on-GitHub-pages/index.md

 Moving on to hosting your Hugo website on Azure Blob storage instead.

-There's no fancy automation here.
-Azure Blob storage does not integrate with your GitHub repository so it does not create a neat CI/CD pipeline for you.
-It also does not automatically create the static website.
+Now...
+Azure Blob storage does not do everything Azure Static Web Apps does.
+There is a reasonable amount of configuration to do yourself.
+For example, the Blob storage account is not automatically configured to be a static website.
 There is also no bundled Azure Functions resource so you can not roll your own API.
-Also, if you want the same CI/CD experience as with Azure Static Web Apps, you must roll your own workflow.
+If you want the same CI/CD experience as with Azure Static Web Apps, you must roll your own workflow with GitHub Actions (or similar).
 But that is OK!
-Because I will share with you mine!
+Because I will share with you my GitHub Actions workflow!

-Why bother using it then if it is inferior?
+Why bother using it then?
 I guess while Static Web Apps are in preview, even though Microsoft will give you 30 days notice, they could start charging you an unpredictable rate to use it.
-Whereas Blob storage is here now, and its pricing is predictable.
+Whereas Blob storage is here now, its pricing model is known and it is very cost effective.

+As previously mentioned, at the time of writing this it is £0.0144 per GB in UK South for Blob storage and the first 5GB of outbound bandwidth is free from this zone.

 Maybe you also have your own reasons to prefer Blob storage.

-As previously mentioned, at the time of writing this it is £0.0144 per GB in UK South for Blob storage.
-Although you must be careful, because while the first 5GB is free, what if your website starts receiving a lot of malicious attention?
-For that reason, I put Cloudflare in front of mine and I will show you how too.
+While following the below, you will see I use Cloudflare in front of my Blob storage static website.
+Cloudflare is my DNS service for most of my domains, offers free and easy TLS certificates as well as some protection.

 1. Log in to the [Azure portal](https://portal.azure.com)
 2. Create a new Azure Storage account